 What seems to have prompted his action was a report, about a visit to the Power Station by a group of Councillors from Paris, that appeared in 20 October edition of the Kentish Mercury.
 It seems that it was only at this point, that Christie realised, that what had been built so far, was only half of what was planned.
 What alarmed him further was an article in The Times on 30 October followed by another the following day that mentioned the Council’s proposal to seek Parliamentary powers to enable it to supply electrical power to a wider market.
 Although there was no mention of where this power would be generated, Christie pressumed it would come from ‘a huge generating station at Greenwich’.

 In his letter of 2 November to the Admiralty, Christie stressed that there was nothing in the 1902 act to indicate that the Power Station would be of ‘abnormal size’ with ‘exceptionally high chimneys’.
-He had, it seems, naively expected something similar to that of the rather smaller power station that had been built about a mile from the Observatory on the river at Deptford.
+He had, it seems, naively expected something similar to that of the rather smaller power station that had been built about on the river at Deptford around a mile to the north-west of the Observatory.
 Since its opening in 1889, (when it was London’s biggest power station), it had had, so Christie claimed, no discernable impact on the Observatory (more on this below).
 At about 150 feet in height, its chimneys were not only some 100 feet lower than those that had been built at Greenwich, but their tops were below the level of the Greenwich instruments.